 Magnesium’s 5 Key Roles

 - An important factor in preventing osteoporosis, magnesium aids in the assimilation of calcium for proper bone formation and maintenance.
 Together with calcium, zinc and vitamin D3, magnesium is vital for bone health.
-Learn how you can support strong, healthy bones with 13 vitamins, minerals and herbs.

 - Magnesium has been shown to be vital for muscle relaxation, and is often recommended for anyone with chronic muscle tension or muscle spasms.